andrewallen/tfe-survey/survey-content.md

 All responses are anonymous, confidential, and deeply appreciated.
 Thank you for helping to shape the future of TFE!

+Your answers will be stored securely and processed in accordance with the GDPR and UK data‑protection regulations.

 # Previous Members - Welcome Content

 ## Welcome

-We're sorry to see you go - but we're grateful you were part of the TFE community.
-We truly valued your time with us.
-Whether you've paused your membership temporarily or decided to leave, we'd appreciate understanding your experience and what influenced your decision.
+Thank you for training with us.
+Whether you've paused your membership temporarily or decided to leave, we'd appreciate your feedback on your experience and what influenced your decision.

 This optional survey is part of our commitment to listening carefully to all our members - past and present - as we shape the future of TFE.
 You don't have to complete it, but your honest feedback would mean a great deal and could help us improve, grow, and hopefully welcome you back when the time is right.

 It should only take a few minutes, and all responses are anonymous and deeply appreciated.

+Your answers will be stored securely and processed in accordance with the GDPR and UK data‑protection regulations.

 ## Understanding Your Membership Pause or Cancellation